MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 **Recommended steps**

 1. In Defender for Cloud Apps, in the menu bar, click the settings cog, and then select **Conditional Access App Control**.
-1. In the list of apps, on the row in which the app you are not able to access appears, choose the three dots at the end of the row, and then choose **Edit** app.
+1. In the list of apps, on the row in which the app you aren't able to access appears, choose the three dots at the end of the row, and then choose **Edit** app.
     1. Validate that the SAML certificate that was uploaded is correct
     1. Verify that valid SSO URLs have been provided in the app configuration
     1. Validate that the attributes and values in the custom app are reflected in identity provider settings